Preparing and Operating Crawler Cranes – above 10 tonnes – to Lift and Transfer Loads in the Workplace

 • Ignoring proximity hazards such as overhead power lines, underground services, or nearby structures.

 • Misconception: Pre-use checks are optional if the machine was used earlier in the day.
-Correction: Pre-use checks must be carried out at the start of every shift, even if the machine was used previously, as faults can develop between uses.
+Correction: Pre-use checks must be conducted at the start of every shift or after any change of operator, as defects can develop between uses.

 Frequently Asked Questions